Ng Ka Ling v Director of Immigration: Jurisdiction of constitutional review

 Before the CFA reviewed the constitutionality of the No 2 and No 3 Ordinances, the CFA stated its position as to the constitutional jurisdiction of the HKSAR and decided on the conditions for referring to the Standing Committee of the National People's Congress interpretation of Basic Law provisions before deciding on cases.

-The CFA held that, with regards to the power of constitutional review of local Hong Kong legislations, the courts of the HKSAR have a duty to enforce and interpret that Law in exercising their judicial power conferred by the Basic Law.
+The CFA held that, with regards to the power of constitutional review of local Hong Kong legislation, the courts of the HKSAR have a duty to enforce and interpret that Law in exercising their judicial power conferred by the Basic Law.
 They have the jurisdiction to examine whether legislation enacted by the legislature of the Region or acts of the executive authorities of the Region are consistent with the Basic Law and, if found to be inconsistent, to hold them to be invalid.
-The CFA considered the exercise of its jurisdiction is a matter of obligation, not of discretion so that if inconsistency is established, the courts are bound to hold that a law or executive act is invalid at least to the extent of the inconsistency.
+The CFA considered the exercise of its jurisdiction is a matter of obligation, not of discretion, so that if inconsistency is established, the courts are bound to hold that a law or executive act is invalid at least to the extent of the inconsistency.

 More controversially, the CFA held that courts of the HKSAR have the jurisdiction to examine whether any legislative acts of the National People's Congress (NPC) or the Standing Committee of the National People's Congress (NPCSC) are consistent with the Basic Law and to declare them to be invalid if found to be inconsistent.
 The rationale was that, the courts of the Region have independent judicial power within the high degree of autonomy conferred on the HKSAR under the Basic Law.
 It is therefore for the courts of the HKSAR to determine questions of inconsistency and invalidity when they arise, including the determination of whether an act of the NPC or NPCSC is inconsistent with the Basic Law.

-Under Article 158 of the Basic Law, the CFA is required to seek an NPCSC interpretation in adjudicating cases, if it needs to interpret "excluded provisions" in the Basic Law concerning (a) affairs which are the responsibility of the Central People's Government, or (b) concerning the relationship between the Central Authorities and the Region, and if such interpretation will affect the judgments on the cases.
-The CFA decided that it has a duty to make a reference to the Standing Committee according to the Article if two conditions are satisfied:
+Under Article 158 of the Basic Law, the CFA is required to seek an NPCSC interpretation in adjudicating cases if it needs to interpret "excluded provisions" in the Basic Law concerning (a) affairs which are the responsibility of the Central People's Government, or (b) the relationship between the Central Authorities and the Region, and if such interpretation will affect the judgments on the cases.
+The CFA decided that it had a duty to make a reference to the Standing Committee according to the Article if two conditions are satisfied: